Where is Delaware Valley College located?

 How many majors are available at Delaware Valley College?

-Delaware Valley College offers 44 majors in a variety of disciplines, including a number of secondary education specializations.
+Delaware Valley College offers more than 25 majors in a variety of disciplines, including a number of secondary education specializations.

 What type of degree can I obtain?

-Students at DelVal can earn Associate of Science, Bachelor of Science, Bachelor of Arts, Master of Business Administration and Master of Science degrees; and in fall 2013, two Master of Arts degrees will be available.
+Students at DelVal can earn Associate of Science, Bachelor of Science, Bachelor of Arts, Master of Business Administration, Master of Arts and Master of Science degrees.

 How many students attend DelVal?

-There are approximately 1,700 undergraduate students are currently in attendance, in addition to students in weekend and evening classes, graduate students and students enrolled in ASPiRE, DelVal's accelerated degree program.
+There are approximately 1,700 undergraduate students are currently in attendance, in addition to students in weekend and evening classes, and graduate students.

 What is the average class size?